Krane18/krane18/README.md

 <h4>Hello there 👋</h4>
-My name is Adrian.
-I'm a Systems Engineer.
-I'm currently learning cloud and security.
-Come from a networking/it background.
-On my spare time I enjoy working out, video games, and anything Star Wars.
-Follow my cloud journey and random projects I come up with.

 <!--
 **Krane18/krane18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.